tdsmale/tdsmale.github.io/Jungian.md

 - Ideating Practicality.
 - Creating potential by denying structure.
 - Ideal: Efficiency & Creativity.
-- Shadow: Manipulation & Waste.
+- Shadow: Workaholism & Waste.

 ## Hierarchal.
 Relating to others in terms of the social categories they are part of.